manifold-systems/manifold/docs/manifold-templates.md

 ## Layout Overrides ##

 Sometimes you may want to manually override the layout of a given template in code, or render a template with no layout.
-ManTL classes include two helper methods:
+ManTL classes include two fluent helper methods:
 `withoutLayout` and `withLayout(ILayout)` to assist in these cases:

 ```java